kukeiko/entity-space/readme.md

 Based on the **options** and **criteria**, entity-space can understand the identity of the data that will be loaded.
 Based on the **selection**, entity-space can understand what optional parts are included.

-Using that information, together with implementation work by the user, we can start doing interesting things:
+Using that information, together with implementation work by the user, we could think up some useful features:

 -   multiplexing (make multiple queries behave as one)
 -   strictly typed hydration of optional data (hydrated properties will no longer be "undefined")